 When Congressman Davis celebrated on the White House lawn with Donald Trump after passing a healthcare bill that has the potential to devastate the 13th District, Betsy knew she had to run.
 That bill would have huge consequences for the District – from healthcare coverage losses to job losses.
 In Congress, Betsy will always put central Illinois first, from standing up for access to affordable healthcare, protecting jobs, to educating our children, and defending Medicare and Social Security.

 Betsy was born and raised in Springfield where she lives with her husband Tom and their three kids, Jack, William, and Kathryn.
 She attended Springfield High School and graduated from the University of Illinois Urbana-Champaign.
-She was a Corps Member with Teach For America, teaching 7th and 8th grade in the inner city of Baltimore, Maryland.
+She was a Corps Member with Teach For America, teaching 7th and 8th grade in Baltimore, Maryland.

 After returning to Springfield and getting married, Betsy started and directed the alumni association for the University of Illinois-Springfield when it transitioned from Sangamon State University.